Shapley values and machine learning to characterize metamaterials for seismic applications: EXPLORATORY DATA ANALYSIS (EDA) FOR BRAGG SCATTERING

 \subsection{Discussion on EDA for Bragg Scattering.}

-In this section, dispersion relation and Shapley value analysis were used to understand the behavior of the phononic metamaterial.
-Firstly, band-gap characteristics of the crystal were found using the dispersion relation for various ranges and combinations of the design parameters.
-After obtaining these QoIs, Shapley value analysis is applied to determine the dominant parameter that could alter the design in the desired way, time-efficiently and economically.
+In this section, we utilized both the dispersion relation and Shapley value analysis to comprehend the behavior of the phononic metamaterial.
+Initially, we determined the band-gap characteristics of the crystal by applying the dispersion relation across various ranges and combinations of design parameters.
+Subsequently, Shapley value analysis was applied individually to each QoI to pinpoint the dominant parameter capable of affecting the desired design alterations.

-For the Shapley value analysis, the modification changes for the QoIs, as lower first frequency cut-off point and larger band gap width are the ultimate goals.
-Therefore, Shapley value analysis is applied twice; one for increasing the QoIs and one for decreasing them.
-As a result, the dominant parameters are found separately for each case.